wp-plugins/7k-image-uploader-meta-box/readme.txt

 == Description ==

-Sometimes only single featured image is not enough.
+Only single featured image is not enough sometimes.
 So you can have one more by using this plugin.
 It is just 7 kilobytes PHP file which adds image uploader field under post editor.

 = Installation =